yikuizhai/FHS-Net/README.md

 # FHS-Net
-The code will be released soon.
+The code will be open-sourced upon acceptance of the paper.